bixod/.github/profile/README.md

 ## The Mission

-À la carte model consulting to productionalize models for businesses.
+À la carte model services focussing on the productionisation of AI business models.

 ## Founders